Visitor Guide | Local Attractions | Parks & Activities | Rec Center | Food, Drinks, Shops | Day Trips

 WILLOW CREEK CAMPSITE | 712-655-3131

-Onsite camping with electrical and water hook-ups and a dump site, it's a great place to go get lost in it's history for a day or a week.
-Restrooms, charcoal grills, playset and a creek.
-Sorry, no showers. $10 a night for campers and $5 a night for tents.
+Onsite camping with FULL hook-ups!
+How exciting is that for this great little town?
+Water, sewer, both 30 and 50 amp electrical service and a dump site, it's a great place to go get lost in it's history for a day or a week.
+Restrooms, charcoal grills, new play equipment and a creek.
+Sorry, no showers.

 TRINITY CHURCH | www.germanhausbarn.com - church